mitre/secure-coding-case-studies/javascript/msccs-8.md

 # MSCCS-8 :: Cross-Site Scripting In OpenC3 COSMOS

+### Introduction:

-**Introduction:** Website applications often need to respond to a requested action based on input provided by a user.
+Website applications often need to respond to a requested action based on input provided by a user.
 If that response contains a copy of the user’s input without proper neutralization, then a dangerous attack known as Cross-Site Scripting (XSS) may be possible.
 The underlying weakness that leads to XSS is annually one of the CWE™ Top 25 Most Dangerous Software Weaknesses, ranking at #2 in 2023 and #1 in 2024.
 In 2024, such a weakness was discovered in the login page of the open source edition of OpenC3 COSMOS.
 This case study will examine the weakness, the resulting vulnerability, what it allowed an adversary to accomplish, and how the issue was eventually mitigated.

+### Software:

+**Name:** OpenC3 COSMOS (Open Source Edition)
 **Language:** JavaScript
-**Software:** OpenC3 COSMOS (Open Source Edition)
 **URL:** https://github.com/OpenC3/cosmos

+### Weakness:

-**Weakness:** CWE-79: Improper Neutralization of Input During Web Page Generation
+<a href="https://cwe.mitre.org/data/definitions/79.html">CWE-79: Improper Neutralization of Input During Web Page Generation</a>

 The weakness exists when a web application fails to properly neutralize user-controlled input in the web application's code, and the input is then returned to the user as part of the web application’s response.